 Inspirational stories from clients who use

-The Benefit and Budgeting Calculator helps CDER Group’s customers to take control of their finances
+The Better Off Calculator helps CDER Group’s customers to take control of their finances

-The Benefit and Budgeting Calculator is offered as a self-serve facility for customers to take control of their own financial situation without the potential discomfort of discussing their circumstances face to face or via phone.
+The Better Off Calculator is offered as a self-serve facility for customers to take control of their own financial situation without the potential discomfort of discussing their circumstances face to face or via phone.
 The tool offers a live chat helpdesk to customers staffed by Policy in Practice experts and CDER Group’s dedicated welfare team is also on hand to offer guidance or specialist referrals where necessary.

 Register for an upcoming webinar